repairtech/eula/README.md

-By signing up for a TechSuite Account, you (or if the end-user is a corporation or other legal entity, that entity) agree with REPAIRTECH, INC. as set forth below, with the same legal and binding effect as if you had signed a copy of this Agreement printed on paper and returned it to REPAIRTECH, INC..
+By signing up for either a TechSuite Account or Kabuto Account, you (or if the end-user is a corporation or other legal entity, that entity) agree with REPAIRTECH, INC. as set forth below, with the same legal and binding effect as if you had signed a copy of this Agreement printed on paper and returned it to REPAIRTECH, INC..
 If you do not agree, you are not authorized to